ukaea/PROCESS/documentation/proc-pages/physics-models/plasma.md

 The impurity fraction of any one of the elements listed in array `fimp` (other than hydrogen isotopes and helium) may be used as an iteration variable.
+The impurity fraction to be varied can be set simply with `fimp(i) = <value>`, where `i` is the corresponding number value for the desired impurity in the table above.

 The synchrotron radiation power[^11] [^12] is assumed to originate from the plasma core.
 The wall reflection factor `ssync` may be set by the user.